 - Now layer parboiled rice on top of the curry.
 Drizzle in the saffron colored milk and oil or ghee.

 Fear of Parboiling Basmati Rice:

 I hear people talk about how tedious the parboiling process is and how difficult it is to cook Biryani.
 Yes, I get it!
 Sometimes It is tricky to get a fluffy long grain of parboiled Basmati Rice without breaking or overcooking.
-But, cooking is not a "Rocket Science"!
+It is not a "Rocket Science"!
 Parboiling rice is super simple.
 If you can boil al dente pasta, you can parboil rice too!
-I want to share my two cents of cooking fluffy basmati rice.
+I want to share my two cents for cooking fluffy basmati rice.

 How to Parboil The Rice for Biryani:

 - Rinse 3 cups of Basmati rice.
 Takes about 2 to 3 rinses.
 This will remove the excess starch and impurity from the rice.